Our team is ready to assist you!

 A physical vapor depostition technique to increase the density of thin-film coatings, thus creating "hard coated" filters.
 The thin film is deposited by sputtering (ejecting) material from a target by ion bombardment which is then deposited onto the filter substrate.

-A mechanical aperture designed to smoothly change the aperture size by use of a lever arm.
-It can be used to control the amount of light entering a system, whether optics, imaging, or photonics.
+A mechanical aperture designed to smoothly change the aperture size.
+It can be used to control the amount of light entering an optical system if used as the aperture stop.

 Denoted by E, it is the incident power per unit area, measured in W/m2.
 Also known as radiant flux density.